 I am sometimes torn whether to refer to our language as Hiligaynon or Ilonggo.
 Most non-Ilonggos and even the Ilonggos would refer to our language as Ilonggo.
-I’m neither a historian nor an expert in linguistics but through various articles I came across, Ilonggo is what you call the people that inhabit or whose ethnic origin is Western Visayas.
+I’m neither a historian nor an expert in linguistics but through various articles I came across, Ilonggo is what you call the people that inhabit or whose ethnic origin is Iloilo province but it is commonly used to refer to the people of Western Visayas.

 Hiligaynon is the lingua franca of the people of Western Visayas for there exist other languages such as Kinaray-a of Antique, Capiz and the hinterlands of Iloilo and Akeanon of Aklan.
-In Negros Occidental, Hiligaynon is widely spoken by the majority especially in the west coast while in the east coast facing Cebu people speaks Cebuano.
+In Negros Occidental, Hiligaynon is widely spoken by the majority especially in the west coast while in the east coast facing Cebu people speak Bisaya or Cebuano.
 Seldom can you hear Kinaray-a except perhaps from those who are Kinaray-a speakers living in Negros Occidental.

 Ilonggo historian Henry Funtecha has some interesting insights on why Hiligaynon is the dominant language of the province.
 Rich families from the lowland of Iloilo migrated to Negros during the boom of the sugar industry.
 They became hacienderos and became prominent families.
 They brought with them sugarcane farm workers (sacada) from Antique and the hinterland towns of Iloilo where Kinaray-a was widely spoken.
-Imagine if you were a sacada during those times and your amo (boss) is speaking in Hiligaynon, you would probably be speaking the language of your employer too.
+Imagine if you were a sacada during those times and your amo (employer) is speaking in Hiligaynon, you would probably be speaking the language of your employer too.

 If you want to learn Hiligaynon, I am providing you with two valuable files to download, a Hiligaygon learning guide and a Hiligaynon-English dictionary.